 Heart Safe Businesses

-The Heart Safe Business Accreditation program began as a pilot in Ohio in 2013.
 Cardiovascular disease is the number one killer in the United States, with 10,000 sudden cardiac arrests occurring in the workplace each year.
-The Snider Community Heart Watch, along with FMC Health & Wellness Services, launched the Heart Safe Business accreditation.
+The Snider Community Heart Watch, along with FMC Health & Wellness Services, launched the Heart Safe Business accreditation in 2013.

 The intent for the program is to provide a safer working environment for both employees and customers by ensuring automatic external defibrillators (AEDs) are readily available and staff is able to respond appropriately during a medical emergency.
-The survival rate for cardiac arrest is only 5 to 7 percent when action is delayed until the arrival of emergency medical personnel, every minute counts.
+The survival rate for cardiac arrest is only 5 to 7 percent when action is delayed until the arrival of emergency medical personnel.
 Heart Safe Accredited Businesses are able to respond promptly to improve that survival rate.

 Business must meet the following criteria to achieve Heart Safe Business Accreditation:

 - All employees must receive a risk of sudden cardiac arrest self-assessment to attempt to identify those who may carry a higher risk of sudden cardiac arrest and to encourage those at risk to discuss their concerns with a physician.